-Knee pain can be caused by several reasons including repetitive stress, poor biomechanics, trauma, and more.
+Knee pain can be caused by several reasons including repetitive stress, poor biomechanics, trauma, sport-related injuries, and more.

 Knee pain typically occurs at the joint line and the most common form of knee pain is due to injury of the meniscus or ligaments such as the ACL.

 The Knee consists of bones, ligaments, cartilage, and tendons and can have a multitude of diagnoses.

 The knee joint's main function is flexion and extension, however, has a little internal and external rotation.

 Because the knee joint is meant to be a stable joint, the knee may bare the load the hip and ankle joints are not able to tolerate.
 This may lead to injury of the knee and is why a proper evaluation of biomechanics and movement is critical for determining the source of the knee pain.